CollaboRateMgmt/CollaboRate/README.md

    Yet using CollaboRate may teach people about structured thinking.
 It may encourage them to write very simple code.
 Such code would have only a couple of lines of code per function.
 It would also have excellent documentation.

 # Who's using it?
 As of now the project has released its first version.
 I am discussing this project with various people.
 If you plan to try this tool, please contact me at sohrabsaran@gmail.com.
 I will share news of your initiative.

+   The CollaboRate project will manage itself using its own process and tool.
+You will be able to refer to the Issue Tracking System of GitHub as an example of how to use this process and tool.

 # How to use the tool?
 [Download](https://github.com/sohrabsaran/CollaboRate/archive/master.zip) a copy of this repository.
 There is no other install or build step  needed.
 Open CollaboRate.html in your web browser.
 I recommend FireFox.
 Answer the questions and follow the instructions shown by the wizard.